erlang/otp/lib/ssl/doc/guides/using_ssl.md

 To see all supported cipher suites, call [`ssl:cipher_suites(all, 'tlsv1.3')` ](`ssl:cipher_suites/2`).
-The available cipher suites for a connection depend on the TLS version and pre TLS-1.3 also on the certificate.
+The available cipher suites for a connection depend on the TLS version and prior to TLS-1.3 also on the certificate.
 To see the default cipher suite list change `all` to `default`.
 Note that TLS 1.3 and previous versions do not have any cipher suites in common, for listing cipher suites for a specific version use